Viswa-Vinod/PaymentWithdrawalMicroService/README.md

 node server.js

 You'll also need a mongoDB locally installed with default DB privileges (none).
 It should be accessible through "mongodb://127.0.0.1/pnplabs" alternatovely, the environment must set the url to the DB through the PROCESS.ENV.URl variable.
+Further the environment must also set the PROCESS.ENV.PORT variable.

-The db must have a databse called 'pnplabs'
+The db must have a database called 'pnplabs'
 The database should have a collection called 'useraccts' The collection should have sample data in the form {userID: "u01", bal: 2000}

-Once the node server starts listening, you can go to http://localhost:3000/withdrawal/u01/23    (where the lat two url parameters are the userID and amount)
+Once the node server starts listening on port 3000, you can go to http://localhost:3000/withdrawal/u01/23    (where the lat two url parameters are the userID and amount)

 and get the balance displayed in the browser from the server

 Any other api point called will error out.

-Then go to the browser and enter the following: